neurodata/maggot_models/notes.md

 -----

-- how is larval different from adult??
+- how is larval dataset different from adult dataset??
     - does this mean we will have the adult data?

 - cross hemispheric differences